Cyclone Phailin: Other Indian states

 The areas of West Bengal, Chhattisgarh, Bihar and eastern parts of Uttar Pradesh are likely to experience heavy rainfall and strong winds.
 There is risk of trees falling and disruption of light or electricity poles.
 However, the effect here will not be as severe as that in Odisha and Andhra Pradesh.

 A Merchant Ship MV Bingo was feared to have sunk in rough seas off the coast of West Bengal due to Cyclone Phailin.
 The crew of 20 were spotted in lifeboats by the Coast Guard and were rescued.

+Fish driven from the ocean by the Cyclone Phailin were caught in Assam.